rohithnair1996/MyApp/UI_REDESIGN_GUIDE.md

    - Shows email/username and password fields
    - "Forgot Password?" link
    - "Sign In" button
-   - On success, navigates to VirtualRoom
+   - On success, navigates to Floor

 3. **Bottom Sheet Signup**: When "Create Account" is pressed:
    - A white bottom sheet slides up from the bottom
    - Shows username, password, and confirm password fields
    - Real-time password match indicator
    - "Create Account" button
-   - On success, navigates to VirtualRoom
+   - On success, navigates to Floor

 4. **Close Bottom Sheet**: Users can:
    - Swipe down to close